Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

-where $\mathcal{J}_1^{u_i}$ and $\mathcal{J}_2^{u_i}$ can be evaluated through numerical integration and $\mathcal{A}^{u_i}$ only involves the (classical) Wasserstein distance, with many existing fast algorithms to approximate it \cite{Peyre2019computational}. \end{remark}
+where $\mathcal{J}_1^{u_i}$ and $\mathcal{J}_2^{u_i}$ can be evaluated by numerical integration and $\mathcal{A}^{u_i}$ only involves the classical 1-Wasserstein distance on $\mathbb{X}$ with a truncated metric, which can be approximated by many existing efficient algorithms \citep{Peyre2019computational}. \end{remark}

-If, on the other hand, one is interested in understanding some general features of $d_\W$ as the sample size $n$ grows, one needs to understand the asymptotic behaviour of the latent variables $U=U_n$.
+To investigate general features of $\wad$ as the sample size $n$ grows, one needs to study the asymptotic behavior of the latent variables $U=U_n$.
 The next result finds the asymptotic distribution of $(1+U)^\sigma$ as the number of observations diverge.
-We focus on $(1+U)^\sigma$ instead of $U$ because the former is featured in the expressions of Corollary~\ref{th:wass_gengamma_post}.
+We focus on $(1+U)^\sigma$ instead of $U$ because the former is featured in the expressions of Proposition~\ref{th:wass_gengamma_post}.
 The core of the proof shows that $(1+U)^\sigma$ has a log-concave density, and concentrates around a point of maximum of its log-density.
 Indeed, with a change of variable one finds that the density of $(1+U)^\sigma$ is proportional to $\exp(-f_n(x))$, where

 is a convex function.
 If $f_n$ were proportional to $n$, say $f_n(x) = n g(x)$ for some smooth function $g$, then the result would come directly from Laplace's method.
 Here the situation is more delicate as there are different scales (namely, the constant $\alpha/\sigma$, $k_n$ and $n$) in the function $f_n$.
-We extend Laplace's method to this setting in Lemma~\ref{lemma:aux_proof_latent} in Section~\ref{sec:proofs}, which yields a general result of independent interest.
-Note on the other hand that the density of $U$ itself is \emph{not} a log-concave.
+We extend Laplace's method to this setting in the Supplementary Material \citep{CatalanoLavenant2025proofs}, which yields a general result of independent interest.
+Note on the other hand that the density of $U$ itself is \emph{not} log-concave.

 Before stating the result let us first introduce the following standard notations for positive deterministic sequences $(a_n)_{n \in \N}$ and $(b_n)_{n \in \N}$: \begin{itemize} \item $a_n \ll b_n$ if $(a_n/b_n)_{n \in \N}$ converges to $0$.
-Equivalently, $a_n = o(b_n)$. \item $a_n \lesssim b_n$ if $(a_n/b_n)_{n \in \N}$ stays bounded from above. \item $a_n \sim b_n$ if $(a_n/b_n)_{n \in \N}$ converges to $1$. \item $a_n \asymp b_n$ if $(a_n/b_n)_{n \in \N}$ stays bounded from above, and from below by a strictly positive constant.
+Equivalently, $a_n = o(b_n)$. \item $a_n \lesssim b_n$ if $(a_n/b_n)_{n \in \N}$ stays bounded from above. \item $a_n \sim b_n$ if $(a_n/b_n)_{n \in \N}$ converges to $1$. \item $a_n \asymp b_n$ if $(a_n/b_n)_{n \in \N}$ stays bounded from above and from below by a strictly positive constant.
 Equivalently, $a_n \lesssim b_n$ and $b_n \lesssim a_n$. \end{itemize}

 \begin{theorem} As $n \rightarrow +\infty$, for the $L^1$ convergence,

 where the sequence $(r_n)_{n \in \N}$ is defined by